China starts Baihetan hydro project, biggest since Three Gorges | Headlines

 In its latest five-year plan covering the period of 2021-2025, Sichuan province aims to complete the construction of 10 hydropower plants project and start building another seven.
 The 10.2-GW Wudongde hydro project, built upstream on the Jinsha from Baihetan, was put into full operation in mid-June.

-The project's first two 1-gigawatt (GW) turbines will go into formal operation after a three-day trial, CCTV said.
-The project will eventually consist of 16 such units, making its total generation capacity second only to the Three Gorges Dam once it is fully completed in July next year.
+The project's first two 1-gigawatt (GW) turbines will start operating after a three-day trial, CCTV said.
+The project will eventually consist of 16 such units, making its total generation capacity second only to the Three Gorges Dam once it is completed in July next year.
 Baihetan was built by the China Three Gorges Corporation and is located on the border between the southwestern provinces of Yunnan and Sichuan.
-It is part of a cascade of dams on the Jinsha river, which is the upstream section of the Yangtze.
+It is part of a cascade of dams on the Jinsha River, which is the upstream section of the Yangtze.

+Though the Three Gorges Corporation said it was one of China's biggest and most challenging engineering projects, with a dam height of 289 meters (948 feet), it has taken only four years to build.
+Coverage of the project in China's state media has been heavy, with CCTV and Xinhua both focusing on the advanced engineering and manufacturing capabilities required.
+President Xi Jinping also endorsed the dam in a letter published on Monday.

 An ultra-high voltage (UHV) electricity transmission line connecting Baihetan to the eastern province of Jiangsu started construction in late 2020 and is expected to launch in 2022.
 Another UHV from Baihetan to Zhejiang province, also in eastern China, is waiting for Beijing's approval.
 Provinces in eastern and central China with larger populations and more developed economies have been experiencing electricity shortages during peak demand periods.